Packing for a Day Hike

 - Food (lunch plus snacks) – since it is a one day hike, choose whatever lunch you'd like to eat.
 Additionally, get some snacks high in carbohydrates, fat, and sugar like snickers, granola bars, chocolate, almonds or other types of nuts.
 A healthy breakfast and regular eating throughout your hike will defend you against exhaustion.
 When packing food, make sure it isn’t going to leak or spill.

-- Good amount of water (proper hydration) – 2 to 3 liters, in summer even more – preferably in a water bladder.
+- Good amount of water (proper hydration) – 2 to 3 liters, in summer even more – preferably in a water bladder because it’s light and can be easily accommodated in a pack with a water bladder sleeve inside.
 Additionally, you might also carry some water in a plastic or stainless steel water bottle.

 - Backpack rain cover and/or dry bag – you need to keep your gear dry and functioning.
 Both of these are lightweight and do not take a lot of space, however, they can be very useful if the weather turns wet.

 - Raincoat (an umbrella or a loose-fitting poncho can be good options too) depending on the weather forecast and the hiking location.

 - First aid kit - an outer container made of durable nylon is optimal and protects contents.
 Among the essentials in your first aid kit, you should include some analgesics/antibiotics/anaphylaxis (Ibuprofen, Acetaminophen or Aspirin, Sting relief pad etc.), bandages, antiseptic towelettes, blister care pads, 2"x2" and 3"x3" gauze sponges, safety whistle, water-purifying tablets, extra shoelaces, fire starter, duct tape, multi-purpose tool.

 - Map and compass to orient yourself especially when hiking in an unfamiliar area.